polterguy/sulphur-five/README.md

 SHA1 value in other servers, and possibly find your file - If it has been shared by other instances that is.
 This allows you to massively distributed share the same file, on literally thousands of different servers, yet still have a cryptographic guarantee of that it is the exact same file, and that it has not been tampered with in any ways!

+## User interface

+Uploading a file, is as simple as dragging and dropping it unto the surface of your browser.
+Alternatively, clicking a button.
+Sulphur supports uploading as many files as you wish at the same time, and each file can be ~2GB in size.
+The uploading process, and downloading process, is extremely secure, and will validate that the user has access to upload/download the specific file.
+If a file exists on the server from before, it will be rejected.
+This is done by creating a SHA1 checksum of the uploaded file, and check if another file with the same SHA1 checksum exists from before.

+By default, the system will only show the first 10 matches, according to your search criteria, or the global list of files you have access to.
+As you scroll to the bottom of your page though, it will automatically _"feed"_ you more files, kind of the same way twitter keeps on feeding you results, until there are no more results matching your criteria.

+## WikiLeaks dropbox

+The system can also be configured to act as a _"WikiLeaks dropbox"_, allowing for anonymous guests to upload files to your server.
+Although most people would probably not want this, some few might want such features.
+Potential candidates for setting up the system into such a modus operandi, might be media houses, magazines, news providers, etc. Combined with teaching your users to use the [Tor Browser](https://www.torproject.org/projects/torbrowser.html.en), this allows you to anonymously accept files, tips and such from sources, whom you wouldn't even know yourself who are.